AET-CS/aet-cs.github.io/white/2025/ML/calendar.md

     - Read carefully and work through [Linear Algebra and Python](./notebooks/Linear_Algebra_and_Python.ipynb) (this contains all the notes you need).
     - Next try [Matrices Index Warmup](./notebooks/Matrices_Index_Warmup-Student.ipynb)
     - Finally look at [Intro to Matrices in Numpy](./notebooks/Intro_to_Matrices_in_NumPy.ipynb)
-    - All of the above are due this week.
+    - All of the above are due this week
 - September 12, 2025 (Friday)
     - Quick notes on measures of spread and central tendency [AI generated notes (use at own risk)](./statistics.html)
     - **Due today:** Linear Regression Notebook from last class